 - 1874-7 Werribee Park Mansion built.

-- 1888 Property bought by Altona Bay Estate Co Ltd.
+- 1888 Property bought by Altona Bay Estate Co Ltd.,the plan to the right shows the property as it was surveyed by Nathaniel Munro in 1888.

 - 1896 Property bought by Trust & Agency Co of Australia Ltd.